krancour/brignext/PROPOSAL.md

 and [moderately
 popular](https://www.cncf.io/wp-content/uploads/2020/03/CNCF_Survey_Report.pdf)
-platform for achieving _"event-driven scripting for Kubernetes."_ Over that same period, issues opened by our community and the maintainers' own efforts to "dog food" Brigade have exposed certain issues and feature requests which cannot be addressed without re-architecting the product and incurring some breaking changes. _In other words, it is time to talk about Brigade 2.0._
+platform for achieving _"event-driven scripting for Kubernetes."_ Over that same period, reports from our community and the maintainers' own efforts to "dog food" Brigade have exposed numerous issues and reasonable feature requests which cannot be addressed without re-architecting the product and incurring some degree of breaking changes. _In other words, it is time to talk about Brigade 2.0._

-In this document, the project's maintainers wish to present a formal proposal for Brigade 2.0 and solicit feedback from and ratification by the broader Brigade community.
+In this document, one project maintainer, operating with input from other maintainers, wishes to present a formal proposal for Brigade 2.0, and solicit feedback from and ratification by the broader Brigade community.

 ## TL;DR

-Brigade 2.0 is proposed to introduce a less Kubernetes-centric experience, wherein users having little or no Kubernetes experience, or even those lacking direct access to a Kubernetes cluster, can quickly become productive with Brigade.
+Brigade 2.0 is proposed to introduce a less Kubernetes-centric experience, wherein users having little or no Kubernetes experience, or even those lacking direct access to a Kubernetes cluster, can quickly become productive.
 Breaking changes are on the docket, but Brigade 2.0 should feel familiar to anyone with previous Brigade experience.
-In short, the maintainers are proposing Brigade's nuanced transition from "event-driven scripting for Kubernetes" to "event driven scripting (for Kubernetes)."
+In short, the author proposes Brigade's nuanced transition from "event-driven scripting for Kubernetes" to "event driven scripting (for Kubernetes)."

 ## Motivations